Annual Meeting

 Conference Registration

-Beginning June 1, members will preregister for the Kansas City conference at https://thesha.org/register.
-The preregistration fee is $80 for tenure-track members, $60 for non-tenure track members, and $5 for students.
+Preregistration is open for the Kansas City conference at https://thesha.org/register.
+The preregistration fee is $70 for members, $100 for non-members, and $5 for students.
 Preregistration closes October 18.
-On-site registration rates increase by $20; attending spouses can register for free.
+On-site registration rates increase to $90 for members and $120 for non-members.
+Attending spouses can register for free.
 Please include the name of attending spouse on the registration form.
 Luncheon tickets ordered in advance should be picked up at the registration desk.
 A limited number of luncheon tickets can also be purchased on-site at the registration desk.

 Hotel Address